Kings Langley

 Kings Langley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Kings Langley statistical area's population is estimated at around 9,852 as of Nov 2025.
-This reflects an increase of 498 people (5.3%) since the 2021 Census, which reported a population of 9,354 people.
-The change is inferred from the resident population of 9,556 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,684 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Kings Langley's 5.3% growth since census positions it within 1.8 percentage points of the SA3 area (7.1%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Kings Langley is around 9,854.
+This figure reflects an increase of 500 people since the 2021 Census, which reported a population of 9,354.
+The change is inferred from AreaSearch's estimate of the resident population at 9,556 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 15 validated new addresses since the Census date.
+This level of population results in a density ratio of 2,685 persons per square kilometer, placing Kings Langley in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 5.3% growth since census is within 1.9 percentage points of the SA3 area (7.2%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 71.0% of overall population gains during recent periods, driving primary population growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, lower quartile growth of statistical areas across the nation is anticipated, with the Kings Langley (SA2) expected to increase by 415 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 1.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+According to aggregated SA2-level projections, the suburb is expected to expand by 429 persons to 2041, reflecting a gain of 1.8% in total over the 17 years.

 Frequently Asked Questions - Population